zejingwa/PHTrans/README.md

-# Computation-of-Persistent-Homology-Transform
+# PHTrans.py
-A package to compute persistent homology transform of simplicial complexes
+The package computes persistent homology transform of a point cloud.